 Just the audacity of the current occupant of The Oval Office, who praised the 3.9 percent official unemployment rate last month as indicative of “best economy & jobs ever.”
 Meaning the very economic indicator Trump formerly denigrated for its legendary inaccuracy.

-The Trump labor market actually differs little from the one he inherited from Barack Obama 17 months ago, on Feb.
+The Trump labor market actually differs little from the one Barack Obama left behind 17 months ago, on Feb.
 20, 2017.
 All that’s changed is the president’s affinity for “The Big Lie” and his contempt for the useful idiots who gobble it up like dogs consuming rat poison.

-In both cases, the deadly truth is obscured by a tasty outer shell of sweet illusion they find irresistible.
+In both cases, the deadly truth is obscured by a tasty outer shell of irresistably sweet illusion.

 Here’s the problem though: while the official unemployment rate has fallen since he took office, the more accurate unemployment-to-population rate he preferred as candidate is almost unchanged.
 Meaning Donnie hasn’t really done a damn thing to make the economy better.

 The employment-to-population ratio was 60.6 percent in May.
 Ergo, Trump’s “real unemployment rate” was actually 39.4 percent.

 What’s the difference between 40.3 percent real unemployment and 39.4 percent real unemployment?